Yair-BD/Iou-image-analysis/README.md

 Get minimum and maximum height:
-- Return the minimum height and the maximum height of all the boxes that pass the givven iou_threshold.
+- Return the minimum height and the maximum height of all the boxes that pass the given iou_threshold.